Martial arts and kickboxing

 Sometimes, they can deform the toenail and cause an ingrown toenail.
 In some cases, they are removed surgically.

 Osteochondritis (stiff ankle)

-These are lesions that usually cause pain and stiffness of the ankle joint and affects all age groups.
-Often, osteochondritis usually follow a twisting type injury to the ankle.
+These are lesions that usually cause pain and stiffness of the ankle joint and affect all age groups.
+Often, osteochondritis usually follow a twisting type of injury to the ankle.
 Osteochondritis may cause swelling and ankle pain.
 When immobilization of the injury doesn’t alleviate the problem, surgery is sometimes prescribed.
 The procedure usually involves removing the loose fragment of cartilage and bone from the ankle joint and placing small drill holes in the defect.
 The drill holes stimulate new blood vessels to fill the area and help form scar tissue to fill the defect.

 Contact Our Foot Healthcare Specialists Today

 If you have foot pain caused by a sports injury, we can help.
 Contact our office today at 248.258.0001 to schedule an appointment.
 Foot injuries are covered by most insurance plans.